empyreuma/bigint.lua/README.md

 * bigint.divide(bigint, bigint) - Frontend division operation that accounts for signs and translates arguments into their absolute values for use in bigint.divide\_raw(), returning a result and remainder
-* bigint.modulus - Frontend for the already frontend bigint.divide() function
+* bigint.modulus(bigint, bigint) - Frontend for the already frontend
-    that only returns the remainder and makes sure that the remainder has the same sign as the dividend, as per C standard
+    bigint.divide() function that only returns the remainder and makes sure that the remainder has the same sign as the dividend, as per C standard

 Backend operations (may be useful if you need more speed):
 * bigint.add\_raw(bigint, bigint) - Backend addition operation that ignores